Home » Recipes » How to make lemon balm tea

 Instructions

-- Sweeten with honey, and squeeze a splash of fresh lemon juice.
+3. Remove the leaves or strain the tea.
+Sweeten with honey, and squeeze a splash of fresh lemon juice.
+Enjoy warm, or let it cool and serve over ice.

-- Boil water and pour it over the leaves.
-Close it with the lid and let it steep for at least 20 minutes.
+Start by picking a handful of fresh lemon balm leaves (or use 2 tablespoons of dried leaves) and place them in a pot or heat-safe container.
+Boil water and pour it over the leaves.
+Cover with a lid and let it steep for at least 20 minutes.

 Recommended Products